yrikw/marketplace_app/README.md

 ``` http://localhost:3000/  ```
 11. For stripe, you need to use this command on a different tab in terminal.
 ``` ultrahook stripe 3000 ```

+## Recording
+There is a video in docs.

 ## Description of this application
 ### Purpose